 Diabetes Risk Factors and Rurality

-The purpose of this analysis is to compare diabetes rates and population age for each county and state.
+The purpose of this analysis is to compare diabetes rates, age, and rurality for each county and state.

-According to the Centers for Disease Control and Prevention (CDC), the percentage of individuals with Type II diabetes is approximately 13%, where 2.8% may be undiagnosed.
+According to the Centers for Disease Control and Prevention (CDC), the percentage of individuals with Type II diabetes is approximately 11.6%, with 22.8% of adults with diabetes undiagnosed.
 The prevalence of diabetes increases with age.
-Over one in four adults (26.8%) adults over 65 years old have diabetes.
-Evaluating trends, while the estimated percentage of undiagnosed individuals may not have increased, evidence suggests that during the period of 1999-2016, the prevalence of diagnosed diabetes has significantly increased (CDC, 2020).
-What does this mean?
-When we look at only adults 18 and older, Type II diabetes in the U.S. appears to be increasing.
-Diabetes-related hospital deaths have been linked to place-based disparities (Ferdinand, et al., 2019).
+Over one in four adults (29.2%) adults over 65 years old have diabetes.
+Diabetes prevalence varies across counties in the United States and has been linked to socioeconomic factors such as education level, family income, and population size.
+For both men and women, the prevalence of diabetes was higher among adults living in nonmetropolitan areas compared to those in metropolitan areas (CDC, 2024).
+Trends suggest that diabetes-related hospital deaths have been linked to place-based disparities (Dugani et al., 2021).
 Studies have also reported significantly higher mortality rates associated with diabetes in areas experiencing shortages of health care providers (Ferdinand et al., 2018).
-While trends indicating a decrease in mortality rate for diabetes may be evident in urbanized areas, the rate of diabetes mortality remains largely unchanged in rural areas (Callahan et al., 2019).
+While trends indicating a decrease in the mortality rate for diabetes may be evident in urbanized areas, the rate of diabetes mortality remains largely unchanged in rural areas (Dugani et al., 2021).

 This data is also available as an Excel spreadsheet.